 There are two types of kneeboards.
 From the age of 8-9 years, long foam kneeboards serve as an introduction to paddling on knees and negotiating surf without the use of a leash.
-This is an option for the more competent swimmers in these age-groups.
+This is an option for the more competent swimmers in these age-groups who have achieved their 200m badge.
 Races with fibreglass kneeboards are longer and involve a lot more paddling in deeper water.
 Relay races and rescue races are also a feature of kneeboard events.
-Kneeboards are sometimes referred to as Malibu boards.